TeaPoly/cat_tensorflow/README.md

 First of all, you need prepare three files include audio path, text number and weight, they all using Kaldi script-file format (`${UUID} ${context}`).
 You can refer to `egs/test/data`.

 And then you need change the configure file.
-I using python file for parameter setting.
+I using python file as parameter setting.

 The configuration file (`egs/test/config.py`) consists of three parts, namely basic settings, data path configuration, and model configuration.
 This is an template below: